 - Adding AI-generated voice corrections using Overdub (their voice cloning feature)

-The Creator plan ($24/month) unlocks Studio Sound, which uses AI to make any microphone sound like a professional studio recording.
-This feature alone has saved me from re-recording dozens of videos where I forgot to check my audio input.
+The Creator plan ($24 per month) unlocks Studio Sound, which uses AI to make any microphone sound like a professional studio recording.
+This feature alone saves users from re-recording videos due to poor audio input.

 AI Features That Matter